GooFit/GooFit/docs/documentation.md

 ```

 in the straightforward way, and stores the bin centers in a *fake
 event*.
-Since events are just lists of observables, all that’s necessary
+Since events are just lists of observables, all that's necessary
 is to keep track of which part of the `__shared__` (\ref footnote7 "7") `binCenters`
 array is owned by this thread, look up the index-within-events of each
 observable, and set the entries of the locally-owned part of